BPHL-Molecular/GentySpuds/README.md

 ```
 sbatch gentyspuds_jobScheduler.sh
 ```
-Note the two excel files in the directory are provided annotate phylogenetic trees.
+Note the two excel files in the directory are provided to annotate phylogenetic trees.
 "EV_RV_vp1GenProt_v2ed.xlsx" works with vp1_nucl01 while EV_RV_vp1GenProt_v3.xlsx with "vp1_nucl02" genomes of the capsid protein vp1.
 ## Overview of the arguments
 - nextflow is a workflow programming language that allows reproducibility, portability, scalability of large datasets analysis.
 - gentyspuds_wf.nf is the main script workflow to run the pipeline.
 - params.yaml indicates all the required input files along with their paths.
+- asbler is an optional argument (in the params.yaml file) to change assembly software (megahit or skesa).
+Megahit is the default assembler - when <asbler> is not used.
+Skesa requires higher sequencing depth, thus some samples may be left out.
 The file params.yaml provides a convenient way to feed the workflow with the input data, especially when there are multiple parameters as it is the case.

 ## Pipeline Outputs